Posts Tagged ‘truckers’

 What if those leaders are absent of ethics but the mission is so good and the level of confusion created so great that good intentions are being made fools?

-It is only natural that as the topics I have unraveled are finally spoken about publically that ethical companies will want to sign on to fix the problem and no longer sweep it under the rug.
+It is only natural that as the topics I have unraveled are finally spoken about publicly that ethical companies will want to sign on to fix the problem and no longer sweep it under the rug.

 But sign up for what?
 With who?
 Do people in Supply Chain Logistics want to be associated with Trucking Companies who have no level of conduct to prevent Rape, Violence, Harassment and Retaliation in their training?